Indigenous Native American people come in many skin color shades or tones. You can be Native American with any skin color shade.

-Taffy Abel’s Native American ‘taffy’ skin color was lighter and in the upper left quadrant.
-His paternal side heritage was European American and his maternal side heritage was Native American Ojibwe (Chippewa).
+Taffy Abel’s Native American skin color was lighter and in the upper left quadrant.
+His paternal side heritage was European American (White) and his maternal side heritage was (Indigenous) Native American Ojibwe (Chippewa) from Michigan and Canada.

-His lighter skin color allowed him to pass as a White to: 1. escape being sent to a Indian Residential Boarding School in 1905 and 2. to get entry into the 1924 WINTER OLYMPICS 3. to get entry in the Whites only NHL in 1926.
+Taffy’s lighter skin color allowed him to pass as a White to: 1. escape being sent to a Indian Residential Boarding School in 1905 and 2. to get entry into the 1924 WINTER OLYMPICS and 3. to get entry in the Whites only N.H.L. in 1926.

 It was a matter of survival.
-To survive as an Indian in the early 1900s was difficult.
+To survive as a Native American in the early 1900s was difficult.
 It was a choice to Run - Hide - Pass.

 In those racist times both African Americans and Native Americans used Racial Passing to escape discrimination.